MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-servers.md

 - Supports customer-provided server maintenance schedules.
 - Supports the ability to deploy flexible servers in a zone-redundant setup for improved high availability.
 - Provides a virtual network integration for database server access.
-- Provides a way to save costs by pausing the flexible server when it's not in use.
+- Provides a way to save costs by pausing when it's not in use.
 - Provides the scope for management policies that apply to its databases; for example, sign-in, firewall, users, roles, and configurations.
 - Supports the major versions MySQL 5.7 and MySQL 8.0.
 For more information, see [Connect to a gateway node to a specific MySQL version](./../concepts-supported-versions.md).